 When you are working on the data you were authorised to access, you may want to export files outside of your CASD secure work environment.
 This process is called an "Output request".
-You will find a detailed description of the different procedures to undertake an output in the user Guide available on the CASD website.
+You will find a detailed description of the different procedures to undertake an output in the CASD website.